-The Human Building Interaction Lab is always looking for talented, creative, and ambitious engineering students (of all disciplines) to perform innovative research projects.
-Our projects range from very hands-on to theoretical.
-See the Projects webpage for typical HBI Lab projects.
+The Human Building Interaction Lab and Building Performance Research Centre are always looking for talented, creative, and ambitious engineering students (of all disciplines) to perform innovative research projects.
+Our fully-funded projects range from very hands-on to theoretical.
 If you are interested, please submit a current CV, transcript(s), and a sample of writing to Prof. O’Brien (firstname.lastname@example.org).
-For the first four projects, also CC Burak Gunay (email@example.com).

 Why should you consider graduate school? (brief philosophy by Prof. Liam O’Brien)